Proforma - Script Examples

 - Specific allergic triggers

-- Nut allergy (to peanuts or other nuts) - most deaths from food anaphylaxis occur from nuts.
+- Nut allergy (to peanuts or tree nuts) - most deaths from food anaphylaxis occur from nuts.

 - Generalised allergic reactions can be triggered by exposure to trace or small amounts of nuts, which can be difficult to avoid.
 Subsequent allergic reactions to nuts may be unpredictable.

-- Stinging insect allergy (bees, wasps, jumper ants) in adults
+- Systemic stinging insect allergy (bees, wasps, jumper ants) in adults.

-- Asthma (concurrent or past history), history of arrhythmia.
+- Co-morbid conditions - Asthma (concurrent or past history), history of ischaemic heart disease or arrhythmia.

 This list is not comprehensive and if there is a concern, patients should be referred to a clinical immunology/allergy specialist for assessment.